resim-ai/action/README.md

 - `experience_tags` should be set to the tag (or comma-separated tags) of the experiences you want to run.
 This could be a variable based on whether the workflow is running on a trunk branch or in a pull request.
 - `image` should be set to an image URI, where the image tag reflects the version of your software you'd like to test.
-- The secrets used for authentication have to be passed in explicitly (see GitHub [documentation](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions#using-secrets-in-a-workflow))
+- The secrets used for authentication have to be passed in explicitly (a [GitHub requirement](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions#using-secrets-in-a-workflow))

 ### Full example